X

 Reduce attack surfaces

-Healthcare enterprises should work to reduce their attack surfaces, or potential entry points for cybercriminals, that can be both digital and human.
-Let’s take a look at three types of attack surfaces:
+Healthcare enterprises should work to reduce their attack surfaces, or potential entry points for cyber criminals, that can be both digital and human.
+Let’s take a look at 3 types of attack surfaces:

 • Digital: Attack surfaces that can be accessed via the Internet, including an organization’s known assets, like servers and operating systems, and unknown assets such as an abandoned website or rogue assets.